GreenNBlacko/Choice-picker/README.md

 # Choice picker
-When you can't decide what to do
+This program decides for you.
+All you have to do is enter your options.

 this is a simple utility app, based on the Unity engine